Philosophy of logic: Inference and argument

 An inference is the process of reasoning from premises to a conclusion.
 The relation between the premises and the conclusion is called "entailment" or "logical consequence".
 An argument consists of the premises, the conclusion, and the relation between them.
 But the terms "inference", "argument", "entailment", and "logical consequence" are often used interchangeably.
 A complex argument is an argument involving several steps, in which the conclusions of earlier steps figure as the premises of the following steps.
 Inferences and arguments can be correct or incorrect.
-This depends on whether the premises actually support the conclusion or not, i.e. on whether the conclusion follows from the premises.
+This depends on whether the premises actually support the conclusion, i.e. on whether the conclusion follows from the premises.
 For example, it follows from "Kelly is not both at home and at work" and "Kelly is at home" that "Kelly is not at work".
 But it does not follow that "Kelly is a football fan".

 An important distinction among inferences is between deductive and ampliative inferences, also referred to as monotonic and non-monotonic inferences.
 According to Alfred Tarski, deductive inference has three central features: (1) it is formal, i.e. it depends only on the form of the premises and the conclusion; (2) it is a priori, i.e. no sense experience is needed to determine whether it obtains; (3) it is modal, i.e. that it holds by necessity for the given propositions, independent of any other circumstances.
 Deductive inferences are necessarily truth-preserving: the conclusion cannot be false if all the premises are true.
 For this reason, they are unable to introduce new information not already found in the premises and are uninformative in this sense.
 One problem with characterizing deductive inferences as uninformative is that this seems to suggest that they are useless, i.e. it fails to explain why someone would use or study them.
 This difficulty can be addressed by distinguishing between depth information and surface information.
 On this view, deductive logic is uninformative on the level of depth information but may still lead to surprising results on the level of surface information by presenting certain aspects in a new way.

 Ampliative inferences, on the other hand, are informative by aiming to provide new information.
 This happens at the cost of losing the necessarily truth-preserving nature.
 The most prominent form of ampliative inference is induction.
 An inductive inference involves particular propositions as premises, which are used to infer either one more particular proposition or a generalization as the conclusion.
 Deductive inferences are the paradigmatic form of inference and are the main focus of logic.
 But many inferences drawn in the empirical sciences and in everyday discourse are ampliative inferences.